NebulousLabs/Sia/doc/API.md

 begin.

 'end' refers to the height of of the block where the transaction history should end.
-Unconfirmed transactions will never be included.
 If 'end' is greater than the current height, all transactions up to and including the most recent block will be provided.

 Response:
 ```